Page contents

 Opens a dialog with settings.

-Opens a dialog to change the working hours for the project.
+Opens a dialog to adjust the working hours for the project.

 Opens a dialog to add or delete non-working periods to the project.
 A non-working period has a start date and a finish date.
 During the period the project is not executed for all resources and the schedule delays.